 The Fresno to Bakersfield Section Final EIR/EIS considered several alternatives between the cities of Fresno and Bakersfield: (1) No Project Alternative; (2) BNSF Alternative; (3) Hanford West Bypass 1 Alternative; (4) Hanford West Bypass 1 Modified Alternative; (5) Hanford West Bypass 2 Alternative; (6) Hanford West Bypass 2 Modified Alternative; (7) Corcoran Elevated Alternative; (8) Corcoran Bypass Alternative; (9) Allensworth Bypass Alternative; (10) Wasco-Shafter Bypass Alternative; (11) Bakersfield South Alternative; and (12) Bakersfield Hybrid Alternative.
 Ultimately, as described above, the Authority and FRA identified a Preferred Alternative that consisted of the BNSF Alternative in combination with the Corcoran and Allensworth Bypasses, and the Bakersfield Hybrid Alternative and Bakersfield Hybrid Station (Truxtun Avenue Station).
-While the analysis in the Final EIR/EIS was certified from the Fresno Station to the Bakersfield Station, the Authority's project approval was from the southern limit of the Fresno Station to the north side of 7th Standard Road, the city limit of the City of Bakersfield.
+While the analysis in the Final EIR/EIS was certified from the Fresno Station to the north side of 7th Standard Road, the city limit of the City of Bakersfield.